European Free Trade Association: United Kingdom

-The United Kingdom was a co-founder of EFTA in 1960, but ceased to be a member upon joining the European Economic Community.
+The United Kingdom was a co-founder of the EFTA in 1960, but ceased to be a member upon joining the European Economic Community.
 The country held a referendum in 2016 on withdrawing from the EU (popularly referred to as "Brexit"), resulting in a 51.9% vote in favour of withdrawing.
 A 2013 research paper presented to the Parliament of the United Kingdom proposed a number of alternatives to EU membership which would continue to allow it access to the EU's internal market, including continuing EEA membership as an EFTA member state, or the Swiss model of a number of bilateral treaties covering the provisions of the single market.

-In the first meeting since the Brexit vote, EFTA reacted by saying both that they were open to a UK return, and that Britain has many issues to work through.
+In the first meeting since the Brexit vote, the EFTA reacted by saying both that they were open to a UK return, and that Britain has many issues to work through.
 The president of Switzerland Johann Schneider-Ammann stated that its return would strengthen the association.
 However, in August 2016 the Norwegian Government expressed reservations.
 Norway's European affairs minister, Elisabeth Vik Aspaker, told the Aftenposten newspaper: "It's not certain that it would be a good idea to let a big country into this organization.
 It would shift the balance, which is not necessarily in Norway's interests."

 In late 2016, the Scottish First Minister Nicola Sturgeon said that her priority was to keep the whole of the UK in the European single market but that taking Scotland alone into the EEA was an option being "looked at".
 However, other EFTA states have stated that only sovereign states are eligible for membership, so it could only join if it became independent from the UK, unless the solution scouted for the Faroes in 2005 were to be adopted (see above).

-In early 2018, British MPs Antoinette Sandbach, Stephen Kinnock and Stephen Hammond called for the UK to rejoin EFTA.
+In early 2018, British MPs Antoinette Sandbach, Stephen Kinnock and Stephen Hammond called for the UK to rejoin the EFTA.